skycoin/skywire/scripts/win_installer/README.md

 Double click the created installer to install skywire.

 ### Run
-To run skywire open a terminal or cmd window and run
+To run skywire open a terminal or cmd window as administrator and run
 ```
 skywire
 ```